fhdsl/daseh_quizzes/quizzes/Basic_R_quiz.md

 Choose the best answer for the following questions.

 {choose-answers: 4}
 ?
-Which of the following statements is the correct way to assign the number 10 to a variable called myvar?
+Which of the following statements is the correct way to assign the number 10 to a variable called `myvar`?

 C) `myvar <- 10`
 m) `10 <- myvar`